scenerystack/community/docs/reference/api/scenery-phet/OffScaleIndicatorNode.md

 # OffScaleIndicatorNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/OffScaleIndicatorNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/OffScaleIndicatorNode.ts) for the most up-to-date information.

 ## Overview

 An indicator that shows when something is off scale - usually in the context of a plot.